avyayv/NBAShotDeterminantsTrain/README.md

 If you would like to see how the data is processed please visit the https://github.com/avyayv/ShotDeterminantsData.

-You can simply run the `Train.ipynb` notebook, which will handle the training of the XGBoost model directly from the output of the DataProcessing notebook.
+You can simply run the `Model.ipynb` notebook, which will handle the training of the XGBoost model directly from the output of the DataProcessing notebook.
 The output of the DataProcessing notebook is a part of the repository already, so it is unnescassary to run it again, unless you would simply like to reproduce the results.

 ## File Contents
 1. `trainXAll.csv`